SABS-R3/scientific-computing/hugo_site/content/unit_1_linear_algebra/01-matrix-form-of-equations.md

 ## Other Reading

-Linear algebra by Ward Cheney
+- Linear algebra by Ward Cheney
-Linear algebra and its applications by David C. Lay.
+- Linear algebra and its applications by David C. Lay.

-Strang, G. (2016).
+- Strang, G. (2016).
 Introduction to linear algebra (Fifth ed.).
 Wellesley.

-Linear algebra and its applications by Gilbert Strang
+- Linear algebra and its applications by Gilbert Strang

-lots of supplimentary material for this last two via MIT course page here: https://github.com/mitmath/1806/blob/master/summaries.md
+  - lots of supplimentary material via MIT course page here: https://github.com/mitmath/1806/blob/master/summaries.md

-- LA from an ODE perspective
-Kapitula, T. (2015).
+- LA from an ODE perspective: Kapitula, T. (2015).
 Ordinary Differential Equations and Linear Algebra.
 Society for Industrial and Applied Mathematics.

 ## Problems